How to choose and prepare rhubarb with links to easy rhubarb recipes, perfect if you have a lot during the season.

 The most versatile rhubarb recipe which freezes well, is this rhubarb compote.
 With only 2 essential ingredients, it can be enjoyed on its own or used as the basis for many desserts - or just dolloped on ice cream.

 Rhubarb Sorbet - it's so easy and doesn't need an ice cream machine.
-Basically blend this compote and freeze.
+It's a blend of healthy compote which has been frozen.

 Pre-roast rhubarb (although optional) in this French Rhubarb Cake.
 Extra moist made with almonds and a hint of orange and rose.

 Rhubarb Crumble - my French dessert twist to the British classic.
-Topped with Toasted Oats and White Chocolate & Rose Mousse.
+Topped with Toasted Oats and White Chocolate & Rose Mousse, this French version is served chilled.
 It's easy to assemble in advance and great for entertaining.